ElyDoodson/AireLogicCLI/README.md

 I tried to have my code as module as I could think of and seperate into layers (like data access layer, business logic and then frontend).

 Although I have managed to query the api to get the songs of artists, I feel like there are other ways to do it that would provide a larger amount of data that i could have played with.
-I tried a few methods, however, each one of them had artists that didn't work (mostly due to groups vs solo artists) but this method seemed to work tthe best for me.
+I tried a few methods, however, each one of them had artists that didn't work (mostly due to groups vs solo artists) but this method seemed to work the best for me.

+I've not really written unit tests before, however, upon writing them I realised where I needed to refactor my code to make it better which was a greate learning experience.

 I've worked on it for a few hours most days monday-friday however, with a full time job and a family to care for it took me longer than I'd hoped for.
 Any questions email me at elydoodson@hotmail.co.uk :).